GalBarak6/Minesweeper/README.md

-# Sprint1
+# Minesweeper
-sprint 1 project
+First sprint project for practicing vanilla JS skills and functionality.
+The project is inspired by the Minesweeper original web game, including all the basic rules + bonus effects such as hint button.